Medically reviewed by Drugs.com. Last updated on May 24, 2021.

-In a multicenter, double-blind, placebo-controlled study of Carafate Suspension, a dosage regimen of 1 g (10 mL) four times daily was demonstrated to be superior to placebo in ulcer healing.
+In a multicenter, double-blind, placebo-controlled study of Carafate Oral Suspension, a dosage regimen of 1 gram (10 mL) four times daily was demonstrated to be superior to placebo in ulcer healing.

 Indications and Usage for Carafate

-Carafate is contraindicated for patients with known hypersensitivity reactions to the active substance or to any of the excipients.
+Carafate Oral Suspension is contraindicated for patients with known hypersensitivity reactions to the active substance or to any of the excipients.

-The physician should read the "PRECAUTIONS" section when considering the use of Carafate in pregnant or pediatric patients, or patients of childbearing potential.
+The physician should read the “PRECAUTIONS” section when considering the use of Carafate Oral Suspension in pregnant or pediatric patients, or patients of childbearing potential.

 Duodenal ulcer is a chronic, recurrent disease.
 While short-term treatment with sucralfate can result in complete healing of the ulcer, a successful course of treatment with sucralfate should not be expected to alter the post healing frequency or severity of duodenal ulceration.